DINNER BELL COLLABORATORS

 Emeran is a writer, storyteller, and oral historian whose work explores the power of community around the dinner table.
 She holds a Masters of Food Studies from Chatham University, where she focused on the intersection of labor and gender through practices of food preservation in Appalachia.
 She has been writing and reading about food for as long as she can remember, but grew tired of the traditional food writing framework.
 She spends most of her time documenting the life of her cat Cowboy Hank.

-Howard Parsons is a writer from Morgantown, WV.
-Howard founded the Travelin Appalachians Revue creative arts showcase and is a contributing editor at drDOCTOR.
-He likes making curry and eating pizza.
+Howard Parsons is a writer and community arts organizer from Morgantown, WV.
+Howard founded the Travelin Appalachians Revue, a creative arts showcase and artists’ collective.
+Howard’s writing can be found in Hobart, Instant, drDR & LitHub.
+Howard likes making curry and eating it, too.

 Annie is a freelance illustrator who recently relocated to Pittsburgh from Austin, Texas.
 She is originally from California’s Central Valley.
 Being from this region of the country has taught her hard work and perseverance in life.
 She is currently focusing on expanding her portfolio of playful pen and ink illustrations which feature interesting creatures and characters inspired by her travels and adventures.
 Her style is characterized by delicate line work and an interesting use of form, texture, and color.
 She was able to attend the Illustration Academy in Kansas City and has learned a lot from her time there.
 Her experience working with bands, independent zines, and news organizations has given her a wide range of skills and interests.
 She is currently working on an original comic book.